BradH-Dev/secureprogrammingproject/README.md

 Currently, our system works like this:

-Launch server.js which creates a server instance.
+Launch server.js <port> which creates a server instance.

 Running a client.js instance will generate a client with a public and private key.
 It will send the required 'hello' data type to the server.
 (This may need to be a user manually typing 'hello' but its okay for now).